Call our office:

 The mission of Champlain's Student Health Center is to provide health care through preventative, diagnostic, therapeutic, and rehabilitative services.
 These services are focused not only on the individual, but on the College community as a whole.
 The health staff is dedicated to providing humane care and competent treatment, along with responsible referrals when needed.

 Along with assistance for many other health-related issues and questions, Champlain provides the following health services to all students:

 The Student Health Center is located at the ground level of Whiting Hall.

 Our physical address is 203 S. Willard Street, Burlington VT.

-The best way to make sure you are seen by one of our nurse practitioners is to schedule an appointment.
-You can schedule an appointment in person or via telephone.
-If you choose to walk-in without an appointment, note that we are often busy.
-We would be happy to see you if time permits but may need to schedule an appointment for later.
+The best way to make sure you are seen by one of our nurse practitioners is to schedule an appointment, either in person or by phone.
+If you choose to walk in without an appointment, note that we are often busy.
+We would be happy to see you if time permits, but may need to schedule an appointment for later.

 If you have an urgent medical need outside of the health center hours, please go to an urgent care clinic.
 Urgent care clinics are walk-in centers (no appointment necessary) for immediate health concerns that do not require a trip to the emergency room.
 Bring identification and an insurance card.
-For more detailed after hour instructions, see the After Hour Instruction in our Resources page.
+For serious concerns and health conditions, go to the emergency room.
+For more detailed after-hour instructions, see the After-Hour Instructions in our Resources page.